-The "medicine" for our silk fabrics comes from Peter Böhlefeld.
-He performs a refinement of the peat fibers, as suggested by Rudolf Steiner.
-By rhythmic processes and with the help of herbal and mineral substances, the positive properties of the peat fibers are stimulated and strengthened.
-These properties are - as in a homeopathic remedy - transferred to the silk.
+The peat fibers for our silk fabrics come from Peter Böhlefeld.
+He refines the peat fibers as suggested by Rudolf Steiner.
+Through rhythmic processes and with the help of plant and mineral substances, the positive properties of the peat fibers are enlivened and strengthened.
+This is achieved by weaving silk yarn with peat fiber yarn.

 The silk, which is related to the light, and the living peat forces from the depths of the earth act (in the sense of an increase in polarity) on the organism of man.
 These energies are stored by the silk fabrics and also easily released.